jahealey2131/Human-Activity-Recognition-Project/README.md

 What I saw from this was that there were some inconsistencies in the time stamps and that the data might have to be sorted/ordered to be properly analyzed.
 I wanted to see if the same issues existed in the test set, so I inspected the test set.

-I was very suprised to see that the test set included only single points of data and not time series.
-Whereas initially I have thought to extract time series features and make user dependent and intependent models and normalize out means and variances, I realized that I could not do this with single points of data.
+Upon inspection, I was suprised to see that the test set included only single points of data and not time series chunks.
+Whereas initially I had assumed that I would be using time series features I realized that this would likely not work for classifying single, isolated datapoints from time series.
+As stated in the "Cross-Validation" Video Lecture for this course, "for time series data, data must be used in chunks."
+Cross validation "does not work if you just randomly subsample the data, you actually have to use chunks.
+You have to get blocks of time that are contiguous, otherwise you are ignoring a huge rich structure in the data if you just randomly take samples."
+Unfortunately, what I saw in test set looked like just randomly drawn, time dependent samples from the time series.
+This meant that standard methods using assumptions for independent identically distributed (i.i.d.) variables would not be valid.

 ##Feature Evaluation
-Looking at the test set, I noted that features 12-36,50-59,69-83, 87-112 and 125-150 were all NA and would not be useful for discrimination, immediately eliminating 97 of the possible 159 features.
+Further inspecting the test set, I noted that features 12-36,50-59,69-83, 87-112 and 125-150 were all NA and would not be useful for discrimination, immediately eliminating 97 of the possible 159 features.
 Of these, one was a date feature, that was redundant with the timestamp.
 It was unclear to me how I could extract features that could meaningfully capture the "correct" way to do an excercise from single data points, however I hypothesized that I could create a correct classification algorithm by simply using the "user_name" and "timestamp" variables to associate each of these single data points with its respective time series.
 After carefully rereading the instructions for this assignment to confirm tha tI could in fact use any of the variables I wanted for the classifier, I chose to build and a model with thee two features.

 #Building the Model